rpwhite02/Portfolio/README.md

 </figcaption>

-* Next, we do the same thing but for LASSO regressio.
+* Next, we do the same thing but for LASSO regression.
 Below is the resulting pandas dataframe.

 ![](/images/lasso_data.png)
 <figcaption align = "center">